artilatw/docs/matrix900/installation.md

 ## Writing an image to the Matrix-900
   1. Set JP6 to 1-2 for RPI USB Device Boot
-  2. Power-on Matrix-900
+  2. Connecting the Micro-USB cable to Matrix-900
-  3. Run rpiboot
+  3. Power-on Matrix-900 and run rpiboot
     <img src="images/rpiboot.png" width=600>

   4. Run Raspberry Pi Imager